-Madikwe was created from 300 square miles (75,000 hectares) of former farmland in South Africa’s North West Province, bordering Botswana.
-In 1991, Madikwe was the site of the largest game-relocation program in Africa, reintroducing 10,000 animals of 27 major species back into the reserve over a six-year period.
+Created from farmland in South Africa’s North West Province, Madikwe was the site of the largest game-relocation program in Africa, reintroducing 10,000 animals of 27 major species back into the reserve over a six-year period.
 The program has been hugely successful and game viewing is at its prime today.
-Madikwe is one of the best areas in Africa to see wild dogs and hosts the second largest population of elephants in South Africa, and features some plains game that cannot be seen in the country’s other parks.
+Madikwe is one of the best areas in Africa to see wild dogs, hosts the second largest population of elephants in South Africa, and features some plains game that cannot be seen in the country’s other parks.

 Depending on your itinerary, Madikwe can be a more convenient safari alternative to Kruger.
 It is driving distance from Johannesburg, easily combined with Botswana, and is malaria-free.
 The landscape is a unique corner of South Africa featuring open savanna, a towering escarpment, and red clay dirt reminiscent of Australia’s Red Center which also makes for a nice combination with a bushier park like Kruger or Phinda’s 7 different ecosystems.

-The best times of year for visiting Madikwe for both temperature and game viewing are April, May, and June and then September and October.
-Jaci’s Safari Lodge is our favorite property in Madikwe.
+The best times of year for visiting Madikwe for both temperature and game viewing are April-June and September-October.